ufs-community/uwtools/docs/sections/user_guide/cli/mode_forecast.rst

     $ uw forecast run -c config.yaml --cycle 2024-01-09T12 --model FV3

   The forecast will run on the node where you have invoked this command.
-Optionally, capture the output in a log file using shell redirection
+Optionally, capture the output in a log file using shell redirection.

 * Run an FV3 forecast using a batch system